Complete guide to Méribel-Mottaret ski resort, France

 Views from the top of the Saulire lift

-If you don’t want to ski – or need a day off to help your aching muscles to recover – there are plenty of other things to do in and around Méribel-Mottaret.
+If you don’t want to ski – or if you need a day off to help your aching muscles to recover – there are plenty of other things to do in Méribel-Mottaret other than skiing.

 Winter hiking